Stay safe! Exploring the outdoors is fantastic fun, but please read up on the risks and make sure you are prepared.

 Merthyr Mawr Sand Dunes – Bridgend, Vale of Glamorgan

-If you like the thought of a desert yoga retreat then this sand dune nature reserve should definitely be on your radar.
-Acres of sprawling sand dunes offer seclusion for your practise in an almost other-wordly terrain.
+If you like the thought of a desert yoga retreat then Merthyr Mawr sand dune nature reserve near Bridgend should definitely be on your radar.
+Acres of sprawling sand dunes offer seclusion for your practise in an almost other-worldy terrain.

 Broad Haven South - Stackpole Quay, Pembrokeshire

-Wander onto this sandy, cave and rock-pool filled beach through Bosherton Lily Ponds for a tranquil start to your day.
+Wander onto Broad Haven South's sandy, cave and rock-pool filled beach through Bosherton Lily Ponds for a tranquil start to your day.
 Bring friends, bring food and bring your yoga mat to one of Wales’ hidden gems.

 Church Doors Cove - Manorbier, Pembrokeshire

-Best discovered at low tide, Church Doors Cove, and its neighbour bay, Skrinkle Haven, are two secluded beaches backed with towering limestone cliffs.
+To be discovered at low tide, Church Doors Cove, is a secluded beach, only accessed from the coast path, and backed with towering limestone cliffs.
 Nature at its finest and the perfect spot for a simple yoga flow.

 Traeth yr Ora - Benllech, Anglesey

 Treat a visit to this isolated strip of sandy beach as your own private yoga retreat.
-One of Anglesey’s best kept secrets, it’s a firm favourite with locals and it’s easy to see why.
+Traeth yr Ora is one of Anglesey’s best kept secrets, it’s a firm favourite with locals and it’s easy to see why.
 Offering an empty swathe of golden sands, a good stretch from the beaten track, it’s pretty much a yogi’s paradise.

 Pistyll Rhaeadr Waterfall, Powys

-Wales’ tallest waterfall is a pretty epic setting to practise yoga.
+Wales’ tallest waterfall, Pistyll Rhaeadr, is a pretty epic setting to practise yoga.
 Unwind from a long day or start your morning off right with a session at the bottom of this enchanting fairy tale location.